 Do deep spading in fall and early winter.
-At other times, if air is stirred deeply through a warm soil the immediate burst of bacterial growth badly depletes the humus.
+At other times, if the air is stirred deeply through warm soil the immediate burst of bacterial growth badly depletes the humus.

 Plan to use ample amounts of chemical fertilizer in the very early spring.

-On the other hand, by applying soluble fertilizers in the early spring when the plants are dormant and fairly burn-proof, the chemicals can leach downward, be picked up by the clay particles and held for later use.
+On the other hand, by applying soluble fertilizers in the early spring when the plants are dormant and fairly burn-proof, the chemicals can leach downward, be picked up by the clay particles, and hold for later use.

-Of course this will not work well on an overly sandy soil.
+Of course, this will not work well on overly sandy soil.